 Family factors were shown to have the greatest impact to persistence as well as having the fewest options for real world solutions.
 Most students stated that the sacrifice of family would be the one factor that would derail persistence to graduation.
 Here again is where orientation to the program would be beneficial.
 If students were allowed to count the cost of a doctoral program and know the time sacrifice that it takes, perhaps they would be better prepared for the journey.
 This orientation could also extend to family as well so they are aware of the sacrifice they are being asked to make as well.
 There were strong emotions shared during the presentations during this category as well.
 Having a young family of my own perhaps made this category of higher importance.
 My faith speaks to the priority of family before job and career.
 Therefore, myself and the other students seemed to echo the struggle it is to try to balance the priority of family and the sacrifice of the doctoral degree.

 The final category of organizational factors is one that has the potential for the most change.
 Faculty and institutions should know and be aware of the themes found in the previous two categories in order to facilitate change within this category.
-This fact is bound in the emerging theme of faculty and peer support.
+This fact is found in the emerging theme of faculty and peer support.
 The students within this study addressed the desire and need for faculty within the counselor education field to be supportive, understanding, and encouraging.
 They needed those they look up to and those that are evaluating them to recognize strengths and ability to persist.
 There is great power in the knowledge that someone of authority believes in you (Devos et al., 2017).
 Faculty, especially within the field of counselor education, must model some counseling care and be able to speak into the lives of their students.
 The power in a single word or statement can either tap into the intrinsic motivation for the positive or add to the thoughts of inadequacy which hinders persistence.

 Similarly, peer support through a cohort can be invaluable for persistence.
 The isolation and fear of inadequacy can be major contributing factors to persistence (Fogg, 2009).
 However, through this study and listening to the presentations, I can reflect in saying I am more confident in my ability to persist.
 There was great comfort to me to hear that others have the same struggles and fears.
 A sense of belonging began to grow within myself through the process of sharing struggles through the photographs.
 It can be suggested that this type of sharing of struggles through photovoice could be used in all counselor education programs in order to foster this sense of belonging and camaraderie of students within the same cohort.